erikgrinaker/toydb/docs/architecture/raft.md

 https://github.com/erikgrinaker/toydb/blob/8782c2b05f11333c1586ef248f1a13dc1c8dec4a/src/raft/log.rs#L205-L222

-It also has methods to read entries from the log, either individually as `Log::get` or by iterating over a range with `Log::scan`:
+The log also has methods to read entries from the log, either individually as `Log::get` or by iterating over a range with `Log::scan`:

 https://github.com/erikgrinaker/toydb/blob/8782c2b05f11333c1586ef248f1a13dc1c8dec4a/src/raft/log.rs#L224-L267